-What do you do with all those gifted grapefruits when you’re not a big fan.
-Well recently I was gifted a few grapefruits, the local wholefood shop was giving away marmalade oranges and my lemon tree was dripping, so I thought it was time to make some old fashioned marmalade, just like my mum used to make.
+What do you do with all those gifted grapefruits when you’re not a big fan?
+Well, recently I was gifted a few grapefruits, the local wholefood shop was giving away marmalade oranges and my lemon tree was dripping, so I thought it was time to follow an old-fashioned marmalade recipe, just like my mum used to make.

 Grandma’s Three Fruit Marmalade Recipe

 Add 2 & 1/4 cups of water for every 1 cup of fruit.

 For every 1 litre of fruit and liquid add 1.4kgs of sugar (or slightly less).
 To help set you can add the seeds you previously removed from the lemons and boil them either tied up in a muslin bag or in a sieve sitting in the liquid, keeping them separate from the liquid.

 Boil briskly until setting point is reached.
 (Check this by placing a spoonful in a saucer and place in freezer to cool down, then see if set.)